algoverzum/problemset/topics/array/reverse/statement/statement.en.md

 ## Reverse
 I will tell you 13 numbers.
-Can you write them in exactly the same order?
-And you can write them out in reverse order afterwards.
+Can you print them in exactly the same order?
+And can you print them in reverse order afterwards?

 ### Input
 In the input, there are exactly 13 integers separated by spaces in one line: $A_1, A_2, \ldots, A_{13}$.